 Primarily through the seventeen Community Action Agencies in Maryland, the Community Services Block Grant program provides a range of direct services designed to assist low-income individuals and families to attain the skills, knowledge, and motivation needed to achieve self-sufficiency.

-Congress annually appropriates funds for the Community Services Block Grant program.
+Congress annually appropriates funds for the Community Services Block Grant (CSBG) program.
 Under the CSBG Act, Community Action Agencies (also known as Eligible Entities) receive 90 percent of the funds appropriated.
 These Community Action Agencies have been designated by either the federal government or the State of Maryland's Department of Housing and Community Development to act on behalf of Maryland's low-income population.
 Community Action Agencies are required to provide programs that meet the needs of the local jurisdiction.

 Under the CSBG Act, the state may utilize five (5) percent of the federal allocation as discretionary funding to support a wide range of activities and programs conducted by community action agencies or other non-profit organizations to eliminate poverty, promote self-sufficiency, and promote community revitalization.
 Additionally, the funds may be used to provide training and technical assistance for and support coordination and communication among Community Action Agencies.